commonmark/commonmark-java/README.md

 * Follow the existing style (always use braces, 4 space indent)
 * Separate unrelated changes into multiple pull requests

+See the existing "help wanted" issues for things to start contributing.

 For bigger changes, make sure you start a discussion first by creating an issue and explaining the intended change.

 License